-- 1. We consider the case where the evolution affects only the instance level of the KB, i.e., the ABox.
-In other words, we enforce the condition that the KB resulting from the application of the evolution operators has the same TBox as the original KB (similarly to [14,7]). - 2.
-We aim at a situation where the KB resulting from the evolution can be expressed in the same DL as the original KB.
-This is coherent with our goal of providing the foundations for equipping DL systems with evolution operators: indeed, if a DL system S is able to manage KBs expressed in a DL L, the result of evolving such KBs should be expressible in L.
+(1) We consider the case where the evolution affects only the instance level of the KB, i.e., the ABox.
+In other words, we enforce the condition that the KB resulting from the application of the evolution operators has the same TBox as the original KB (similarly to [12, 7]).

+(2) We aim at a situation where the KB resulting from the evolution can be expressed in the same DL as the original KB.
+This is coherent with our goal of providing the foundations for equipping DL systems with evolution operators: indeed, if a DL system S is able to manage KBs expressed in a DL $\mathcal{L}$ , the result of evolving such KBs should be expressible in $\mathcal{L}$ .

-3. The KBs resulting from the application of an evolution operator on two logically equivalent KBs should be mutually equivalent.
+(3) The KBs resulting from the application of an evolution operator on two logically equivalent KBs should be mutually equivalent.
 In other words, we want the result to be independent of the syntactic form of the original KB.

-Assumption (1), although limiting the generality of our approach, captures several interesting scenarios, including ontology-based data management, where the DL KB is used as a logic-based interface to existing information systems (databases, web sources, etc.).
+Assumption (1), although limiting the generality of our approach, captures several interesting scenarios, including ontology-based data management, where the DL KB is used as a logic-based interface to existing data sources.

 As for item (2), we note that virtually all model-based approaches suffer from the expressibility problem.
-This has been reported in many recent papers, including [14,7,6], for DLs whose expressive power range from DL-Lite to \mathcal{ALCQIO} .
+This has been reported in many recent papers, including [12, 7, 6], for various DLs.
 For this reason, we adopt a formula-based approach, inspired in particular by the work developed in [8] for updating logical theories.
 As in [8], we consider both insertions and deletions.
 However, we differ from [8] for an important aspect.
 We already noted that the formula constituting the result of an evolution operation is not unique in general.
 While [8] essentially proposes to keep the whole set of such formulas, we take a radical approach, and consider their intersection as the result of the evolution.
-In other words, we follow the When In Doubt Throw It Out (WIDTIO) [10,16] principle.
+In other words, we follow the When In Doubt Throw It Out (WIDTIO) [14] principle.

 Finally, to deal with item (3), we sanction that the notion of distance between KBs refers to the closure of the ABox of a KB, rather than to the ABox itself.
-The closure of an ABox \mathcal{A} with respect to an TBox \mathcal{T} is defined as the set of all ABox assertions that logically follows from \mathcal{T} and \mathcal{A} .
+The closure of an ABox $\mathcal{A}$ with respect to an TBox $\mathcal{T}$ is defined as the set of all ABox assertions that logically follows from $\mathcal{T}$ and $\mathcal{A}$ .
 By basing the definition of distance on the closure of ABoxes, we achieve the goal of making the result of our operators independent of the form of the original KB.

-After a brief introduction to DLs (Section 2), we provide the definition of our evolution operators in Section 3, together with a comparison with related approaches.
-The remaining sections are devoted to illustrating algorithms for deletion (Section 4), and insertion (Section 5) for KBs expressed in the DL DL- $Lite{A,id}$, which is the most expressive logic in the DL-Lite family [4] The DL-Lite family2 has been specifically designed to keep all reasoning tasks polynomially tractable, and we show that this property still holds for the evolution operators proposed in this paper.
-Indeed, we show that computing the result of both insertions and deletions to KBs expressed DL- $Lite{A,id}$ is tractable.
+After a brief introduction to DLs (Section 2), we provide the definition of our evolution operators in Section 3.
+The remaining sections are devoted to illustrating algorithms for deletion (Section 4), and insertion (Section 5) for KBs expressed in the DL DL- $Lite{A,id}$ , which is the most expressive logic in the DL-Lite family [4].
+The DL-Lite family has been specifically designed to keep all reasoning tasks polynomially tractable, and we show that this property still holds for the evolution operators proposed in this paper.